CBD Oil and Hemp Oil…what are they, and are they legal and safe to use?

 What is CBD oil?

 CBD oil is the phytocannabinoid-rich oil extracted from the stalk, stems, leaves, and flowers of the hemp plant.
 The process for extracting CBD oil from the hemp plant can vary from company to company.
 Still, most companies use a supercritical CO2 cold press extraction or an ethanol extraction method.
-The unrefined oil collected through these methods usually contains a variety of cannabinoids, like CBD and THC, among others, as well as terpenes and other plant material.
+The unrefined oil collected through these methods usually contains a variety of cannabinoids, like CBD (Learn more about what is CBD here) and THC, among others, as well as terpenes and other plant material.
 This resulting unrefined oil can be processed and refined to make a variety of finished products, with each having its benefits.
+Do you want to know differences between Hemp and Marijuana?
+Check here.

 Confusion in the market or just tricky marketing tactics?